Last week I talked about a

 remainder, in order to manually exfoliate the skin (sometimes this kind of mask

 comes in a cream or clay consistency rather than a gel).
-The cool part is that this type of mask

-in my arsenal contains fruit enzymes that break apart the proteins of dead skin
+The cool part is that this type of mask that is in my arsenal contains fruit enzymes that break apart the proteins of dead skin

 turned into what is essentially a gentle scrub by being rubbed off, this type